D-T-Walt/OS-Process-Scheduler/README.md

 ## 🎯 Performance Metrics

-Automatically calculated for each algorithm:
+Automatically calculated and displayed for each algorithm:
-- Completion Time
+- Completion Time (for each process)
-- Turnaround Time
+- Turnaround Time (for each process as well as the avergae)
-- Waiting Time
+- Waiting Time (for each process as well as the avergae)
-- Response Time
+- Response Time (for each process as well as the avergae)
-- CPU Utilization
+- Average CPU Utilization
-- Throughput
+- Average Throughput

 ------------------------------------------------------------------------

 ## 🛠 Technologies Used

 -   **Java** (Core logic)
--   **Object-Oriented Structure** using a `ProcessControlBlock` class\
+-   **Object-Oriented Structure** using a created `ProcessControlBlock` class
 -   **Queue Structures:** `LinkedList`, `PriorityQueue`

 ------------------------------------------------------------------------